Rskladanek/Trojan/README.md

 - **Browser Data Extraction 🔐**
   Extract saved credentials, passwords, and browsing history from common web browsers.

-- **Data Exfiltration Module**
-  Securely upload data collected from the target to a private server.

-- **Stealth Mode Enhancements**
-  Improve the trojan's ability to remain undetected by antivirus software.

-- **Advanced Reconnaissance Tools**
-  Add more sophisticated tools for network and system-level reconnaissance.

 ---

 ## ⚙️ How It Works